John Findley Wallace: Biography

-John Findley Wallace was born, September 10, 1852, in Fall River, Mass., the oldest son of the Rev. Dr. David A. and Martha J. (Findley) Wallace.
-His father, Rev. Dr. David A. Wallace, D.D., LL.D., was the first president of The Monmouth College, Monmouth, Illinois.
+John Findley Wallace was born September 10, 1852, in Fall River, Massachusetts, the oldest son of the Rev. Dr. David A. and Martha J. (Findley) Wallace.
+His father, Rev. Dr. David A. Wallace, D.D., LL.D., was the first president of the Monmouth College in Monmouth, Illinois.

-John Findley Wallace attended Monmouth College in Illinois with the class of 1872.
-He received his degree of C.E. from the University of Wooster, 1882, and Sc.D. from Armour Institute, 1904.
+John Findley Wallace attended Monmouth College in Illinois and graduated with the class of 1872.
+He received his degree in civil engineering from the University of Wooster in 1882, and his Sc.D. from the Armour Institute in 1904.

 Wallace served as president of the American Society of Civil Engineers in 1900.
-He began his career at the U.S. Engineering Corps, working on navigation improvements in the Mississippi river near Hampton, Illinois.
-Wallace also worked at the Burlington, Monmouth & Illinois River Railroad, the Union Pacific Railroad, and the Atchison, Topeka and Santa Fe Railway where he worked on the original Sibley railroad bridge.
+He began his career at the U.S. Engineering Corps, working on navigation improvements in the Mississippi River near Hampton, Illinois.
+Wallace also worked at the Burlington, Monmouth & Illinois River Railroad, the Union Pacific Railroad, and the Atchison, Topeka and Santa Fe Railway where he worked on the original Sibley Railroad Bridge over the Missouri River.
 After starting at the Illinois Central Railroad as an engineer, he was promoted to general manager.

 Panama Canal construction

-On May 6, 1904, President Theodore Roosevelt appointed Wallace as chief engineer of the Panama Canal.
+On May 6, 1904, President Theodore Roosevelt appointed Wallace as chief engineer of the ongoing Panama Canal project.

-As with the French effort to build the canal before him, malaria, other tropical diseases and especially yellow fever plagued the country and further reduced the already depleted workforce.
-Despite his requests to the contrary, the project was forced to use dilapidated and undersized infrastructure and equipment that had been purchased from the French by the U.S. government.
+As with the French effort to build the canal before him, malaria, yellow fever, and other tropical diseases plagued the country and further reduced the already depleted workforce.
+Despite his requests to the contrary, the project was forced to use dilapidated and undersized infrastructure and equipment which had been purchased from the French by the U.S. government.
 This included primitive steam shovels and an undersized and rusting railway system.
-The project struggled to make significant progress.
+The project struggled to make significant progress prior to and during Wallace's appointment.

 In an attempt to avoid the inefficiency and corruption that had slowed earlier French efforts, a U.S. government commission, the Isthmian Canal Commission (ICC), was established to oversee construction.
 However, it proved to be overly bureaucratic and was an impediment to progress.
 Not initially a member of the seven-man ICC, and in an attempt to streamline its efforts, Wallace was appointed to it when it was reformed and its membership reduced to three following his own recommendation.
-However, the real solution to the problem would be found by his successor, John Frank Stevens who often bypassed the commission and sent requests and demands directly to the Roosevelt Administration in Washington; although he too would suddenly resign after two years on the project.
+However, the real solution to the problem would not be found until the appointment of his successor, John Frank Stevens, who often bypassed the commission and sent requests and demands directly to the Roosevelt Administration in Washington; although he too would suddenly resign after two years on the project.

-As recommended by a U.S. engineering panel in 1905, Wallace remained an advocate of the concept of a sea-level canal at Panama.
+As recommended by a U.S. engineering panel in 1905, Wallace remained an advocate of the concept of a sea-level canal in Panama.
 To reduce the costs of construction and enable faster completion, this approach was later changed to a reservoir lake and lock system.
 The new plan would increase operating costs, however, and limit the maximum size of ships able to use the canal.